 Behavioural game theory in principle includes "behavioral decisions in games", but the theory has so far followed the "divide and conquer" strategy of focusing on topics unique to games.
 It covers learning; models of bargaining; and models of strategic thinking in initial responses to games.

-The course will cover selected topics, about 2/3 decision theory (like the profession) and 1/3 game theory.
+The course covers selected topics, about 2/3 decision theory (like the profession) and 1/3 game theory.
 Specific topics will vary from year to year.
+This year I will cover reference-dependence and loss aversion and behavioural game theory.